zahid6454/Optimizing-ML-Pipeline-Project/README.md

 For Hyperdrive in "udacity-jupyter.ipynb" file:
 -   As a Parameter Sampler, RandomParameterSampling was used to tune the hyperparameter "--C" and "--max_iter".
+-   As estimator, SKlearn was used where "train.py" was provided as a value to an argument "entry_script".
 -   As an Early Termination Policy, BanditPolicy was used with argument "evaluation_interval" and "slack_factor".
--   As estimator, SKlearn was used where "train.py" was provided as a value to an argument "entry_script".
+BanditPolciy terminates any run whos primary metrics is less than the slack factor of best run.
+The slack factor represents the value difference of primary matrics between a run and the best run in order to be terminated.
+There are other policies such as MedianStopping and TruncationSelection policy but BanditPolicy ensures that if accuracy drop is more than slack factor than it will termiate a run.
+This is why I chose this policy.

 The goal of the Hyperdrive is to maximize the primary metric which is "Accuracy".